PPC Interview Questions and Answers (How to Hire a PPC Manager)

 Communication

-Communication (both written and verbal) is key to an effective relationship between a PPC specialist and others within the organization.
+Communication (both written and verbal) is critical to an effective relationship between a PPC specialist and others within the organization.

 Analytical

-A substantial amount of time is used to analyze current PPC campaigns, therefore PPC specialists need to be analytically and mathematically minded.
-PPC managers need to be able to handle numbers, statistics and data in order to make improvements to campaigns.
+A substantial amount of time is used to analyze current PPC campaigns.
+Therefore, PPC specialists need to be analytically and mathematically minded.
+PPC managers need to be able to handle numbers, statistics, and data to improve campaigns.

 Creative

 It’s not as simple as throwing up a few ads within the platform and seeing what happens.
-To generate the most bang for your buck, PPC managers need to use their creativity to generate the best results.
+To generate the most bang for your buck, PPC managers must use their creativity to develop the best results.
 That could be within audience targeting, writing ad copy, or how they set up their ad campaigns.

 Organized

-PPC managers need to be organized and have good time management skills to ensure they are using their time effectively.
-Most PPC managers make to-do lists, others go as far as creating a weekly planner to maximize their efforts while in the office.
+PPC managers need to be organized and have good time management skills to use their time effectively.
+Most PPC managers make to-do lists; others go as far as creating a weekly planner to maximize their efforts while in the office.

 Passionate

 Great PPC managers are typically passionate about online advertising.
-This can often be on display when you are discussing a current or previous campaign they managed.
-The willingness and desire to continue to learn also shows a passion for the industry that most experts obtain.
+This can often be displayed when discussing a current or previous campaign they managed.
+The willingness and desire to continue to learn also show a passion for the industry that most experts obtain.

 Technical